zhihui-l/smartdoor/README.md

 # smartdoor
-An access control system based on Raspberry Pi.
+An access control system including a full-stack visiting management website based on Raspberry Pi